 To connect to these services, go to File -> Connect Cloud Sources.

 And, choose the service you want to connect and authorize it to save your data.

 You can also connect those services from the Buttercup welcome screen while adding the archives.

 Buttercup allows you to import or export data to or from other password managers, such as 1Password, Lastpass and KeePass.
 You can also export your data and access them from another system or device, for example on your Android phone.
 You can export Buttercup vaults to CSV format as well.

 Buttercup is a simple, yet mature and fully functional password manager.
 It is being actively developed for years.
-If you ever in need of a password manager, Buttercup might a good choice.
-For more details, refer the project website and github page.
+If you ever in need of a password manager, Buttercup might be a good choice.
+For more details, refer the project website and github page linked below.

 Thanks for stopping by!

 - Subscribe to our Email Newsletter : Sign Up Now